ZachJDev/slideshow-react-frontend/README.md

 ## Known Issues

-- [ ] Both the previous image and the next image are visible after searching
+- [ ] Both the previous image and the current image are visible after searching
 - [ ] Initial searches take a long time to complete (This is likely related to the heroku tier I'm using)
 - [ ] the design is still a work in progress.